 John was hit by a drunk driver and had severe injuries.
 He was laid up in the hospital for over a month before he was released.
-Unfortunately, John will not be able to walk again and lost the use of his right hand and blind in one eye.
+Unfortunately, John will not be able to walk again and lost the use of his right hand, and blind in one eye.
 He is considered disabled and his daily duties at his company he is no longer going to be able to do.
-The disability buy-sell policy the owners have enables to provide cash to purchase the disables insureds share of the business.
+The disability buy-sell policy the owners have enables them to provide cash to purchase the disabled insureds share of the business.
 Now Tom and Mike split the business 50/50 and John has his share bought out from the buy-sell disability policy.

 As you can see, it is very important to have these in place as anything can happen.
 Life can change in the blink of an eye.
 It’s always best to be prepared.